jakrob/kubernetes/exercises/gitlab-migration-scenario.md

 What this does not include, but a real life scenario probably should:
 * Migration to cloud-based Kubernetes cluster (managed or not)
-* Decouple of Redis from Gitlab
+* Decouple Redis from Gitlab
 * Export any passwords to Kubernetes Secrets
 * Expose Gitlab via HTTPS and add a service for sshd
 * Create PVs on top of some distributed storage like EFS